Words by Richard Feicht | Gyeongsang Province info by Dann Gaymer | Jeju info by Joy Raimondo *2026 Updated by 10 Magazine editorial team

 There is always a demand for English books in Korea.
-Many opt to purchase from the numerous available bookstores, but free options are out there, as well.
+Many opt to purchase from the numerous available bookstores, but free options are out there too and they are better than you might expect.

 “There is not such a cradle of democracy upon the earth as the Free Public Library, this republic of letters, where neither rank, office, nor wealth receives the slightest consideration.”